 The first time I saw Karsts was in Southeast Asia, during our 2015 2014 five month trip with hand luggage.
 It was love at first sight.
 The ones in Vang Vieng, Laos, were my first.
 We were staying in a cabin with splendid views directly to the Karsts.
-A very special place for us, since that’s where we met our beloved friends Oistein and Silje.
 In Vietnam, Ha Long Bay, as crowded as it is, blew my mind away.
 Of course, the ones in Krabi (Thailand) are gorgeous.
 The last ones I saw where in the middle of the ocean in El Nido, the Philippines (there should be a shade of blue named El Nido).
 Therefore, I had an image in my head of the Li River.
 To my surprise, karsts here are in a league of their own: much bigger.
 In fact, everything in China is!
 Hence, we weren’t sure where to stay, in the large city of Guilin or a much smaller Yangshuo.
 Isn’t life hard?

 - 1 Guilin